chain4travel/camino-docs/docs/faq/glossary.md

 ## Centralization

-Centralization: The process or result of concentrating decision-making power, authority, or functions within a single individual, group, or location.
+The process or result of concentrating decision-making power, authority, or functions within a single individual, group, or location.
 This organizational structure is commonly observed in governments, large corporations, and financial institutions, where control is exercised from a central point, often leading to a hierarchical system of management and administration.

 ## Centralized System